department-of-veterans-affairs/vets-website/va-gov/pages/health-care/update-health-information.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-**You can use VA Form 10-10EZR to update your:**
+**You can update your:**

 - Personal information (like your marital status or self-identified gender identity)
-- Contact information (like your phone number, email, or mailing or home address)
+- Contact information (like your phone number, email, or mailing address)
 - Insurance information (including current coverage through private insurance, Medicare, or Medicaid)
-- Dependent information (information about a spouse or dependent child)
+- Dependent information (about a spouse or dependent child)
 - Financial information (like your income and deductible expenses from the previous year)

 </div>